What's Wrong with the US Secret Service?

 The CAT and CS team members were part of what the Service calls a ”jump team,” hopping ahead of the president to pre-secure certain high-risk events.
 The Service put these agents up at El Caribe, a restored colonial-style resort on the Boca Grande peninsula.
 Their weapons and tactical gear were stored, securely, at another hotel.
 Wednesday night, after a heavy bout of drinking in the hotel bar, a dozen agents and officers, as well as a number of soldiers assigned to the US Southern Command, decided to partake of the city’s lower-order pleasures.
 They went to a bar.
 They got drunk.
 They took women back to the hotel with them.
 Some of the men were married; most weren’t.
 Some of the women were locals employed gainfully.
 Others were ladies of the evening.

 These incidents are not just embarrassing but potentially compromising.
 The women who had sex with the agents in their hotel rooms were complete unknowns.
 They could have rifled through the agents’ belongings and clothes.
-A smart enemy of the United States could target agents using honeypots – seductive female spies.
+A smart enemy of the United States could target agents using honeypots—seductive female spies.
 A tracking device, or worse, could be attached to the agents’ radios.
 It was a counterintelligence nightmare.
-A Department of Homeland Security investigation later concluded that the agents did not jeopardise operational security.
+A Department of Homeland Security investigation later concluded that the agents did not jeopardize operational security.
 They were lucky.

 After Cartagena, the Secret Service revised its procedures.
 Alcohol infractions would be more harshly punished.
 A supervisor was added to foreign trips.
 Director Sullivan insisted that managers be retrained in basic human-capital policies.
 Agents took courses in ethics.
 They could no longer drink within ten hours of reporting for duty.